So who is KRASH anyway ?

 Besides learning to drive, and wreck, BIG trucks, I was also battalion draftsman and photography.

 Also I set a local flight record in my car, 87 feet!

 Amazing what happens when you ingest lots beer and hash then try to keep up with the beat of the stereo on the gas peddle.
 Did I mention we were driving in the woods at night.
 You can take a look at the car in my End of the Road shots.

 In 1990 I moved to Conneaut, Ohio, to get back to a cheaper, slower life style.
-The mid 90's were spent on galleries, painting, sculpting, and drawing, plus as always, much traveling, about 40,000 miles each year.
+The mid 90's were spent on galleries, painting, sculpting, and drawing, plus as always, much traveling, about 40,000 miles a year, mostly driving.

 I have never actively pursued a college degree because I prefer to take my own direction.